msadowski/weeklyrobotics/_posts/2021-05-03-weekly-robotics-141.md

 ----

 {:.post-entry-title}
-#### Publication of the Week - RoboStack - Using the Robot Operating System alongside the Conda and Jupyter Data Science Ecosystems (DATE)
+#### Publication of the Week - RoboStack - Using the Robot Operating System alongside the Conda and Jupyter Data Science Ecosystems (2021)

 {:.post-source}
 [arXiv](https://arxiv.org/abs/2104.12910)